-During the fall semester, Sciences Po students MUST take the Conférence de méthode called "Français langue étrangère" offered at Sciences Po.
-The course aims at improving students' written French and helping them understand the methodological demands of Sciences Po.
-The course will also help them overcome difficulties in grammar and writing.
+Sciences Po students must take the Conférence de méthode called "Français langue étrangère" offered at Sciences Po.
+The course is aimed at improving students' written French and helping them understand the methodological demands of Sciences Po.
+The course will also help students overcome difficulties in grammar and writing.